Faaizz/cloud_learnings/s3_thumbnail_creator/README.md

 The Python SDK implementation gave more insight into the underlying constructs of the AWS API.
 It executed slightly faster than terraform, with an average execution time of 146 seconds across 3 runs.
-From a learning perspective, the Python SDK implementation gave more insight into the underlying constructs of the AWS API.
+From a learning perspective, the Python SDK rocks :-).

-I can't really make much of a a case for using CloudFormation except for its compactness (if written in YAML, to be honest, I think JSON is quite verbose).
+I can't really make much of a a case for using CloudFormation except for its compactness (if written in YAML, I think JSON is quite verbose :-/).
 Like terraform, it uses a declarative syntax.
 But, I found terraform much more convenient (might be because I hadn't really used CloudFormation before now).
 The CloudFormation implementation executed a lot slower than the other two methods, yielding an average execution time of 438 seconds across 3 runs.